abilandz/PH8124/Lecture_5/Lecture_5.md

 ```bash
 FileSize=$(stat -c %s someFile)
 ```
-Now the size of file ```someFile.log``` is stored directly in the variable **FileSize** and from this point onwards we can reference content of that variable in the same way as the content of any other variable:
+Now the size of file 'someFile' is stored directly in the variable **FileSize** and from this point onwards we can obtain content of that variable in the same way as the content of any other variable:
 ```bash
 echo ${FileSize}
 ```